 Are there any health conditions that make tooth replacement more challenging?

-Certain medical conditions can affect healing and treatment success, though they don't necessarily prevent tooth replacement.
+Certain medical conditions can affect healing and treatment outcomes, though they don't necessarily prevent tooth replacement.
 Uncontrolled diabetes, autoimmune disorders, and some medications can impact healing.
-Smoking significantly reduces success rates for many dental procedures.
-However, these factors can often be managed through careful treatment planning, medical coordination, and modified techniques.
-Honest discussion about your medical history helps ensure the safest and most effective treatment approach.
+Smoking is associated with reduced success rates for many dental procedures.
+These factors can often be managed through careful treatment planning, medical coordination, and modified techniques.
+Honest discussion about your medical history helps support a safe and appropriate treatment approach.

 Conclusion